athomasq/athomasq.github.io/categories/investing/coinvest.md

 Consensus decisions lead to mediocre outcomes.
 I prefer to invest in startups *before* they are appreciated by the market.

-Therefore, I welcome your dealflow, and I'm happy to share mine.
 If you'd like to co-invest with me, please reach out: at@abrahamthomas.info.

 ----